 Some service providers (e.g., energy and communications) may be hesitant to provide system dependency information in a group setting due to information sharing security and liability concerns.
-Several approaches for identifying lifeline interdependencies are provided in the dependency identification discussion, interview, and worksheet tools to help account for this.
-View tools in the Infrastructure Resilience Planning Tools.
+Several approaches for identifying lifeline interdependencies are provided in the dependency identification discussion, interview, and worksheet resources to help account for this.

+View resources in the Infrastructure Resilience Planning.
+Resources.